-This warranty does not cover shipping charges, export taxes, custom duties and taxes, or any other charges associated with transportation of the parts or products.
-To obtain warranty service, you must contact MMLJ, Inc.'s customer service representatives.
-Any parts determined to be defective must be brought to the attention of MMLJ, Inc. within six months of delivery of equipment.
+Our obligation under this warranty is to repair or replace (at MMLJ, Inc.'s option) at no cost to the end user, any warrantable part proven defective within the time limit of this warranty at our factory.
+We must receive immediate notification of a defect and no allowance will be made for repairs without our prior consent or approval.
+Manufacturer does not pre-authorize any dealership for warranty work.
+This warranty does not cover shipping charges; export taxes, custom duties and taxes, or any other charges associated with transportation of the parts or products.
 You must prepay any shipping charges, export taxes, custom duty taxes, or any other charges associated with transportation of the parts or product.
 In addition, you are responsible for insuring any parts or product shipped or returned.
 You assume the risk of loss during the shipment.
 You must present MMLJ, Inc. with proof-of-purchase documents (including the date of purchase).
 Any evidence of alteration, erasure, or forgery of proof-of-purchase documents will be cause to void this warranty.